Chicken Pot Pie with Puff Pastry Recipe

 Cook the Chicken.
 Drizzle the olive oil into a heavy Dutch oven or pot set over medium heat.
 Add the chicken and cook until browned.
 Using a slotted spoon, remove from the Dutch oven to a plate.

 Include Other Ingredients and Cook.
-Add the onions, potatoes, and carrots and cook until the onions are translucent and the potatoes and carrots are slightly tender about 8 minutes.
+Add the onions, potatoes, and carrots and cook until the onions are translucent and the potatoes and carrots are slightly tender, about 8 minutes.
 Add the butter and allow to melt.
-Then, stir in the flour, salt, and pepper and cook until thickened, about 2 more minutes.
+Then, stir in the flour, salt, and pepper and cook until thickened, about two more minutes.
 Pour in the chicken stock and bring to a boil.
 Add back in the chicken and their juices.

 Can You Make Individual Servings?